Eden (Irish musician): 2017–2019; Vertigo and Vertigo World Tour

-Eden embarked on a festival tour in the summer of 2017.
+Ng embarked on a festival tour in the summer of 2017.
 He also selected a few fans to film their experiences at each show and post them to his Snapchat account.
 On 2 September, Ng performed his final show of the festival season at Electric Picnic.
-During his set, he premiered the official version of "Start//End", a song that had previously been leaked on his SoundCloud account in January.
+During his set, he premiered the official version of "Start//End," a song that had previously been leaked on his SoundCloud account in January.

 On 28 September "Start//End" was released on all major music platforms as the first single from the upcoming album Vertigo.
 The single was accompanied by a music video, which has surpassed 1 million views after trending on YouTube.
-The video was shot in various places in Europe, North America and Japan.
+The video was shot in various places in Europe, North America, and Japan.

-On 8 November 2017 Eden hinted toward the release of a new single on social media.
-On 8 and 9 November, Eden's website displayed coordinates where people scavenged to find posters hidden in various locations across the world.
+On 8 November 2017 Ng hinted toward the release of a new single on social media.
+On 8 and 9 November, Ng's website displayed coordinates where people scavenged to find posters hidden in various locations across the world.
 "Gold" was officially released 10 November 2017 alongside the announcement of the Vertigo World Tour, which spanned from March to May 2018.
-Eden's third single for the album, "Crash", was released on 8 December 2017 on Spotify and iTunes.
+Ng's third single for the album, "Crash," was released on 8 December 2017 on Spotify and iTunes.

 Vertigo was released on 19 January 2018.
-Eden began the Vertigo World Tour in promotion of the album in March 2018.
+Ng began the Vertigo World Tour in March 2018.
 The tour ran for eight months, concluding on 27 November.
 The tour contained 67 shows: 50 in North America, 12 in Europe, and 5 in Oceania.
 He was joined by various opening acts, including VÉRITÉ, Kacy Hill, and Sasha Sloan.

-On 29 June 2018 Eden released an EP called About Time from the collection of songs which were played during the Vertigo World Tour during the break between parts 2 and 3 of the tour.
-Eden released a single, 909, on 24 April 2019.
+On 29 June 2018 Ng released an EP called About Time from the collection of songs which were played during the Vertigo World Tour during the break between parts two and three of the tour.
+Ng released a single, "909," on 24 April 2019.

-2019–2022; no future and no future tour
+2019–2022; No Future and No Future World Tour

-Two singles from the album No Future, "untitled" and "projector" were released during October 2019.
-In December 2019, "love, death, distraction" and in January 2020, "isohel", were further released.
+Two singles from the album No Future, "Untitled" and "Projector," were released during October 2019.
+In December 2019 "Love, Death, Distraction" and in January 2020 "Isohel" were further released.
 No Future was officially released on 14 February 2020.

 A 2020 world tour was planned in support of the album's release, starting with a hometown show at the Olympia Theatre, Dublin.
-However, following this show and two subsequent shows at the Roundhouse, London and the Manchester Albert Hall, the no future world tour was postponed indefinitely due to the COVID-19 pandemic.
+However, following this show and two subsequent shows at the Roundhouse, London and the Manchester Albert Hall, the No Future world tour was postponed indefinitely due to the COVID-19 pandemic.
 The tour was later cancelled completely on 12 May 2020.